ProjetPP/PPP-QuestionParsing-Grammatical/Documentation/Hierarchy_analysis.md

 >>> ex: What debts did Qintex group leave?

->>> not a problem because who analyze the question word before?
+>>> not a problem if we analyze/remove the question word before

 >>> **predet - predeterminer**